Skip to Navigation Skip to Main Content Skip to Footer

 Program of Study

 The program is structured for the average student to graduate within 5 to 6 years.
-This timeline is dependent on the completion of coursework, as well as the research, clinical and language requirements of the program.
-For example, an additional year of study may be required for students who are further developing their ASL skills, cultural awareness, and/or application to clinical and research competencies.
-As ASL and English are the languages used throughout the program, students are expected to demonstrate ASL fluency or a high degree of ASL proficiency (i.e., completion of the program Clinical Language and Communication competencies, which include at least an ASLPI Scoreof 2+ to register for the second year practicum courses and at least an ASLPI score of 3 to graduate from the program) to complete their clinical practicum training and aspects of some research projects, as well as enhance their professional training.
+This timeline is contingent on the completion of coursework, as well as the research, clinical, language and communication, and cultural requirements of the program.
+For example, an additional year of study may be required for students who are developing their knowledge of ASL, cultural awareness, and/or application of these skills to clinical and research competencies.
+As ASL and English are the primary languages used at Gallaudet University and throughout the course of the Clinical Psychology PhD Program, students are expected to demonstrate ASL and English fluency.
+This is achieved through fulfillment of the program’s Clinical Language and Communication competencies that include an American Sign Language Proficiency Interview (ASLPI Score) of at least a 2+ to register for the Practicum I course sequence, and an ASLPI score of at least 3 to graduate from the program.
+As needed, students also may choose to take an additional year to complete their dissertation project, especially if they are intending to pursue academic and or research careers.

 Admissions Procedures